Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 Morwk laughed, then coughed.
 Clearly, cold air didn’t agree with his lungs.
 "I wish I could thank that Matriarch and the pirate.
 So kind of them to give us two drone ships to use as decoys…" He coughed again, and cleared his throat. "...How’s Bruuk?"

 "Still in stasis.
-Daar’s taken a personal interest, so...I guess he’ll be getting the best of care when he wakes up."
+Daar’s taken a personal interest, so...
+I guess he’ll be getting the best of care when he wakes up."

 He trailed off, and didn’t even notice he’d gone distant until Urgug’s heavy hand settled reassuringly on his back.
 It was kind of like being comforted by a mammoth.
 "He is alive thanks to you, Wild."